JaspreetJ117/JaspreetJ117/README.md

 # Hi, I'm Jaspreet 👋

 Aspiring software developer passionate about building scalable, efficient, and user-friendly solutions.
+I enjoy solving real-world problems with clean, reliable code and constantly exploring new technologies to grow as a developer.
 Always learning and open to exciting opportunities in tech.

+🎓 **Education:** Pursuing a Double Degree in Computer Science and Finance at Wilfrid Laurier University.

 📌 Check out my **pinned projects** below to see what I’ve been working on!